 Help Support & Improve BW Media Spotlight

-The Clutter Reports (my other site)- My 2026 Decluttering Goals
+The Clutter Reports (my other site)- Comic Report: G.I.
+Joe Vs. The Transformers II

 Remember that newspaper article I showed you about the creator of Lobo?
 Lobo was a great comic book which highlighted the role of African Americans in the U.S. West during the 19th century.
 Lobo was a high quality, historical comic book series.
 We need to see more high quality, historical comic books be produced in the current comics market.